THE VESSEL

 Baltra Airport and Santa Cruz Island

-We land at Baltra Island and transfer to the nearby dock to board Yacht Isabela II, where we receive a introductory briefing and lunch.
+We land at Baltra Island and transfer to the dock.
+Visit the highlands of Santa Cruz Island to see giant tortoises.
+Then, board the Yacht Isabela II for a briefing and boat drill, followed by lunch.

 Las Bachas (Santa Cruz Island)

 A white beach with brackish lagoons that are the feeding grounds of various birds.
-Back on the ship, we will have a a briefing on the expedition plan and dinner.
+We will have a briefing on the expedition plan and dinner back on the ship.

 DAY 2